COVINGTON — Brad Wainscott knows the restaurant business.

-In January, Brad Wainscott will expand his family's restaurant legacy in Northern Kentucky when he opens Libby's Southern Comfort at 35 W. Eighth St. in Covington.
+On Jan.
+25, Brad Wainscott will expand his family's restaurant legacy in Northern Kentucky when Libby's Southern Comfort officially opens at 35 W. Eighth St. in Covington.

 "Having six other siblings and being in the restaurant business, it was kind of time for me to branch out," Wainscott said.